akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+On this release, geo IP is now performed in ClickHouse instead of inlet.
+When using the standard `docker-compose` setup, the configuration should be automatically migrated from the inlet component to the clickhouse component.
+This also changes how geo IP is used for AS numbers: geo IP is used as last resort when configured.

+- 💥 *inlet*: GeoIP data is moved from inlets to ClickHouse, add city and region
 - ✨ *inlet*: add gNMI metadata provider
 - ✨ *inlet*: static metadata provider can provide exporter and interface metadata
 - ✨ *inlet*: static metadata provider can fetch its configuration from an HTTP endpoint